adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-adonisjs.md

 We can start using Kysely right now.
 However, building an application from scratch will be easier with a proper workflow for creating and running migrations.

-So, let's put some initial efforts and create a couple of [Ace commands](https://docs.adonisjs.com/guides/ace-creating-commands).
+So, let's put in some initial efforts and create a couple of [Ace commands](https://docs.adonisjs.com/guides/ace-creating-commands).
 We will start with the `make:migration` command.

 ### The make migration command